-1. No visible silt plume (none)
+- 1. No visible silt plume (none)

-- 2. Some visible silt (moderate) - 3.
-A lot of visible silt (significant/heavy)
+- 2. Some visible silt (moderate)

+- 3. A lot of visible silt (significant/heavy)

 It is important to note that the silt assessments are indicative of the catchment rather than individually significant.
 There may be reasons for absence of silt or pockets of silt in any river.
 Silt will not settle in unstable, fast flowing habitats of rivers, but where present will accumulate in the more stable habitats where the silt can slow down and drop to the river bed.
 Unfortunately, the freshwater pearl mussel always occurs at stable habitats.
 The most important individual areas of silt assessment are in the mussel habitat itself.
 The Freshwater Pearl Mussel Regulations 2009 refer to habitat conditions at the site of the freshwater pearl mussel habitat for this reason.
-As seen in Section 4.2 above, there were strong silt plumes at the site of freshwater pearl mussel habitat, with average redox potential loss at 5cm of 28.55%.
-Geist & Auerswald (2007) found that average redox potential loss at 5cm of less that 20% was required for juvenile survival.
-Hence the siltation levels of the Newport Catchment are currently unfavourable.
+The freshwater pearl mussel habitat was not found to have excessive silt plumes at the site of freshwater pearl mussel habitat during the August and September 2009 surveys.
+There are no redox potential measurements available.
+Thus the Currane Catchment passes the target for silt levels in 2009.
+It is possible that silt problems have been masked through cleaning of the river, as there were extensive floods prior to the survey work.

-Figure 4.15 illustrates the results from this assessment in the broader catchment.
-In the Newport catchment, the silt plume was recorded as not significant in 1 location, moderate in 4 locations and significant in 6 locations assessed.
+Figure 4.11 illustrates the results from this assessment in the broader catchment.
+In the Currane catchment, the silt plume was: not visible in 1 location; not significant in 3 locations; moderate in 7 locations; and significant in 1 location.

-Figure 4.15 Silt plume survey results
+Figure 4.11 Silt plume survey results